SMARTlab-Purdue/ros-tutorial-gazebo-simulation/README_full.md

 ## Overview

-In the previous section, we learnt how to run and control an existing robot on Gazebo.
+In the previous section, we learned how to run and control an existing robot on Gazebo.
 If our work requires a custom robot to be built, this section provides introductory instructions on how to get started with a basic setup.
 The Model Editor in later versions of Gazebo lets us construct simple models right in the Graphical User Interface (GUI).
 But for more complex models, you'll need to learn how to write SDF files.

-This tutorial demonstrates Gazebo's basic model management, and exercises familiarity with basic model representation inside the model database by taking the user through the process of creating a .sdf file for a two wheeled mobile robot that uses:
+This tutorial demonstrates Gazebo's basic model management, and exercises familiarity with basic model representation inside the model database by taking the user through the process of creating a .sdf file for a two-wheeled mobile robot that uses:

 * a differential drive mechanism for movement
 * a mesh as visual